Graphene Nanoribbon in Sharply Localized Magnetic Fields: Acknowledgments

 \section{Acknowledgments}

 The generous support provided by the Saudi Center for Theoretical Physics (SCTP) is highly appreciated by all Authors.
-AJ and A.E. acknowledge partial support by King Faisal University and KACST, respectively.
+AJ and AE acknowledge partial support by King Faisal University and KACST, respectively.
 We also acknowledge the support of KFUPM under the theoretical physics research group project RG1108-1-2.